tapaswenipathak/Internship/README.md

 # Batches

 The initial interns round having interns per internship type will work from Sunday w/ me.
 Please keep the calendars open on Sunday AoE for timeline setting.
 Intern per round will get lesser stipend extra span than who join early, so applicants should focus on completing any 9 tasks asap.
+I won't be doing any internship meetings after Monday.
+I will upload a video, you can watch, know what you should be doing, open a GitHub ticket if you have any question.

 # Open Source Internship
 ----------------------